harsh-ps-2003/rumi/README.md

 * Potential for Abuse: Even if the app company is well-intentioned, the data could be misused.
 Imagine a rogue employee accessing your contact list, or a government demanding access to the data.

 The motivating solution - Imagine a new messaging app.
 Users want to find their existing contacts who are also on the app, without revealing their entire contact list to the service.
-Basically a [Private Set Intersection](https://en.wikipedia.org/wiki/Private_set_intersection)!
+Basically sort of a [Private Set Intersection](https://en.wikipedia.org/wiki/Private_set_intersection)!

 The phone number is the public identifier, while the UUID is private to the app.
 The user's contact list is private and remains on the phone.
 The app only processes individual contacts from this list one at a time, locally, preventing the server from ever seeing the complete list.